matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 ```

 So, transducers are context-independent.
 There is tremendous value in
 that.
 They are concretely reusable.
-So someone can make this and not
+So somebody can make this and
-how you are going to use it.
+not how you are going to use it.
 That has tremendous value.
-It is much
+It is
-stronger than parameterization.
+much stronger than parameterization.
 Because you can flow it.

 They support early termination and completion.
 You can compose them
 just as easily as you can compose the other ones.
 They are efficient